 2. Periodic Reviews of Privileges

 Those of you with this response are definitely more in the “maintaining a state of Least Privilege” mindset – which is good.
-Having periodic attestation around privileges required, permissions assignments, and group memberships is a solid way to ensure control over what would otherwise becomes a entropic mess of over-permissioning with no visibility into the privileges assigned.
+Having periodic attestation around privileges required, permissions assignments, and group memberships is a solid way to ensure control over what would otherwise become a entropic mess of over-permissioning with no visibility into the privileges assigned.

 For your organization, least privilege is about maintaining a continual state of least privilege.